 Migraine and chronic daily headaches are common in people who suffer from anxiety disorders.
 Common symptoms of anxiety, like excessive worry, fear and irritability, can play off of migraine symptoms.
 We worry about when the next attack will come, what will trigger it, and feel helpless and frustrated about the unpredictability of migraine and how it is affecting our lives.
 And, when you don’t know when the next attack is coming, it can cause a great deal of migraine anxiety.
-It is estimated up to 60% of migraine patients also have anxiety.
+It is estimated 60% of migraine patients also have anxiety.

 People with both an anxiety disorder and migraine have an increased likelihood of experiencing major depression.
 And the more migraine days you have, the higher your risk of developing anxiety and/or depression.